-- Camp health operations-To include scope of care; procedures for the health lodge/first-aid station; operating practices [hours of service, emergency care, standard orders (if any)]; and provision of first-aid kits, AEDs, and other medical equipment - Camp treatment procedures (standing orders)-Should delineate what is treated at camp and how; when emergency medical services should be used; and procedures for any emergency medications and equipment that may be used by qualified staff (epinephrine, albuterol, nitroglycerine, AED, oxygen) - EMS services-Procedures for calling, contact information, and providing orientation to the EMS services providing service to the camp - Authority, limits, required experience and training, medical control, and responsibilities for the camp health officer - Leadership and expectation of nonmedical camp staff to provide medical care-especially first aid and understanding when an injury should be referred to a higher level of care - Equipment and supplies needed for summer camp including procedures for verifying expiration dates and discarding expired medication; a formulary of medications maintained for use at camp; and procedures for the maintenance and storage of AEDs
+- Camp health operations-To include scope of care; procedures for the health lodge/first-aid station; operating practices [hours of service, emergency care, standard orders (if any)]; and provision of first-aid kits, AEDs, and other medical equipment - Camp treatment procedures (standing orders)-Should delineate what is treated at camp and how; when emergency medical services should be used; and procedures for any emergency medications and equipment that may be used by qualified staff (epinephrine, albuterol, nitroglycerine, AED, oxygen) - EMS services-Procedures for calling, contact information, and providing orientation to the EMS services providing service to the camp - Authority, limits, required experience and training, medical control, and responsibilities for the camp health officer - Leadership and expectation of nonmedical camp staff to provide medical care-especially first aid and understanding when an injury should be referred to a higher level of care

-- Health screening for participants and staff - Medication management-administration, storage, security - Sanitation of health facilities with procedures for dealing with contaminated waste and sharps - Medical record keeping and maintenance. - Selection and maintenance of camp first-aid kits.
+- Equipment and supplies needed for summer camp including procedures for verifying expiration dates and discarding expired medication; a formulary of medications maintained for use at camp; and procedures for the maintenance and storage of AEDs - Health screening for participants and staff - Medication management-administration, storage, security - Sanitation of health facilities with procedures for dealing with contaminated waste and sharps - Medical record keeping and maintenance.
+Observation of the medical log(s) and spot-check of completeness, without excessive intrusion into the privacy of an individual.
+(HS-507) - Selection and maintenance of camp first-aid kits.